Undergraduate Scholarships & Awards

 Students studying abroad may also apply for additional funds through the Leonhard Baak Memorial Scholarship for Study Abroad by indicating on the application form that they will study abroad.

-Deadline for Summer and next Academic Year: March 15: Please apply by filling out the application form and sending it to email@example.com with the subject heading "Baak scholarship application."
-We will confirm receipt of your application within 24 hours after the deadline.
+Deadline for Summer and next Academic Year: March 15: Please apply by filling out the application form and send an email to firstname.lastname@example.org with the subject heading "Baak scholarship application" to let us know you have applied We will confirm receipt of your application within 24 hours after the deadline.
 If you don’t receive confirmation, please let us know.

 Late applications may be accepted if funding is still available.
 For more information, please contact Casey Koehler at email@example.com.